-During normal operation, TCR mode disabled, the DRAM must have a Refresh command issued once every tREFI, except for what is allowed by posting (see Refresh Command section).
-This means a refresh command must be issued once every 3.9μs if TC greater than or equal to 85° C and once every 7.8μs if TC less than 85° C, as shown in table below.
+During normal operation, TCR mode disabled with MR4[3] = 0, the DRAM must have a Refresh command issued once every tREFI, except for what is allowed by posting (see Refresh Command section).
+This means a refresh command must be issued once per period, as shown in table below.